 The ion chromatographic method prescribed in the ISO 15061 is based on the principle of separating the ions using specialized ion exchange columns which are packed with ion exchange resins.
 Once the ions are separated then the detection and quantification of individual ions using a conductivity detector are possible.

 All companies involved in the production of packaged drinking water are required to get their samples tested for the absence of bromate at defined intervals.
 This will help you to comply with the requirements of licensing from the Bureau of Indian Standards.

 Our laboratory has recently purchased the required chromatographic system and has standardized the method as per the ISO 15061.
 The method in its form is applicable for testing not only packaged drinking water but can also be extended to untreated water, surface waters and even wastewater.

 Please feel free to contact our laboratory using the contact form on the right or call us on +91-8588851888.
-Our team will be happy to provide you a proposal for testing your water samples for bromate.
+Our team will be happy to provide you with a proposal for testing your water samples for bromate.